0mods/.github/profile/README.md

 ## Hollow Horizon

-- Name: He's not have a name or `NullPointerException: Information is null`
+- Name: He doesn't have a name, and when you try to get it, it throws an exception: "`IllegalAccessException: not enough permissions`"
-- Gender: ???
+- Gender: Valid
-- Age: ???
+- Age: Eternal
-- Country: maybe Russia, or not?
+- abstract Country: ()-> County
-- About Him: Multi-Language developer.
+- About Him: Ask him personally if important.

 ## Tony Cipher